OlegWock/react-local-toast/README.md

 };
 ```

 If you need even finer control over toasts, you could provide your custom implementation.
 Do not be scared, it's not that hard.
-Actually, default implementation (which you saw in examples above) fits into single file.

 When this might be handy?
 When default implementation isn't enough for you obviously.
 E.g. you need to pass a lot more data that standart `type` and `text`.
 Maybe you want to have both `title` and `message` for toast?
 Or custom `loading` type?
 You're in the right place of documentation, friend.